 Nothing says Saranac Lake quite like Winter Carnival

 Don’t stay inside this winter — come celebrate, Saranac Lake style!
 Winter Carnival is a 10-day event filled with fun.
-Every Carnival has a theme; this year it’s Mask-erade.
+Every Carnival has a theme, which is displayed at the Ice Palace, in costume, and at events.
 Carnival-goers will find all manner of family-friendly events, eclectic bands performing nightly, a lively parade, and all the games, exhibits, and celebrations they can handle.
-In 2021, events will be scaled back, so check the official website for updates.

 The action heats up with the lighting of the Ice Palace.
-Get bundled up and watch as fireworks light up the Adirondack sky, then join the crowd as it enters the palace, a huge structure made out of ice blocks pulled directly from Lake Flower.
-A palace isn’t the same without royalty, so be on the lookout for the king, queen, and royal court!
+Get bundled up and watch as fireworks light up the Adirondack sky, then get your chance to enter the palace, a huge structure made out of ice blocks pulled directly from Lake Flower.
+A palace isn’t the same without royalty, so enjoy the palace features as you look around for the king, queen, and royal court!

 After the opening, stick around for a schedule packed with costumes, revelry, good cheer, and all of the creative energy that makes Saranac Lake the Adirondacks’ most decidedly different destination!
 Winter Carnival — you have to experience it to believe it!